gmcastil/uzed-sbc/doc/README.md

 board.
-I've encountered a number of folks asking how to do this, but I've yet to find any detailed instructions on how to get from a Vivado exported hardware design to a bootable Linux system for this board without having to resort to prebuilt images, downloading massive BSPs, or generating huge projects in Vitis.
+I've encountered a number of folks asking how to do this, but I've yet to find any detailed instructions on how to get from a Vivado exported hardware design to a bootable Linux system for this board without having to resort to prebuilt images, downloading massive BSPs, or generating huge projects in Vitis or Petalinux.

 That said, you'll need Vitis to have access to the standalone Xilinx source libraries and the cross-compiler with the target triplet `arm-linux-gnueabihf`.